ITR Filing Deadline Missed?

 An uncommuted pension refers to a pension plan or benefit that has not been converted into a lump sum or regular payments.
 This means you can receive the pension as periodic payments, usually monthly.
 Uncommuted pension or any periodical payment of pension is fully taxable as salary.

 When a pension is "commuted," the pension amount is converted into a different form, typically a lump sum or a series of regular payments.
-Commuted pension means you can receive a certain percentage in advance.
+A commuted pension means you can receive a certain percentage in advance, and the remaining amount is then paid as reduced regular payments.
 Commuted or lump sum pension received by a government employee is tax exempted.

-• Commuted Pension: A commuted pension refers to a pension converted into a lump sum payment or a series of payments.
+• Commuted Pension: A commuted pension refers to a certain amount of pension converted into a lump sum payment and the remaining as a series of payments, usually monthly.

 • Commuted or lump sum pension received by a government employee is generally exempt from taxes.